NikKowPHP/meetup/signals/IMPLEMENTATION_COMPLETE.md

-# Implementation Completion Signal

-All tasks from work_breakdown/tasks/new.md have been successfully implemented:
+All tasks from work_breakdown/tasks/a.md have been successfully implemented:

-1. [x] Documented Role-Based Access Control (RBAC) system
-2. [x] Documented Admin Revenue Dashboard
-3. [x] Documented Monitoring and Alerting Module

-Completion timestamp: 2025-07-06T06:47:18Z
+1. Added security validation for promotion checkouts
+2. Removed incorrect validation from subscriptions
+3. Deleted orphaned data-requests API endpoint